eiennohito/cpu-effects-bench/README.md

 So, use `git submodule init && git submodule update` after initial clone.

-CMake is invoked like `cmake -DBUILD_TYPE=Release ../cpu-effects-bench` from a directory that lies on the same level with the closed repository.
+CMake is invoked like `cmake -DBUILD_TYPE=Release ../cpu-effects-bench` from a directory that lies on the same level with the cloned repository.
 CMake do not support in source builds.
 After that just do `make` and run benchmarks.